gouravsarkar22/Marketing-Campaign-Analysis/README.md

 Significance Level (often 0.05): This is the threshold set before the test is conducted to decide whether to reject the null hypothesis.
 It is the maximum probability of making a Type I error (rejecting a true null hypothesis) that you are willing to accept.

-If p-value \(\le \alpha \), the result is statistically significant, and you reject the null hypothesis.
+If p-value (p < 0.05) , the result is statistically significant, and you reject the null hypothesis.

-If p-value \(>\alpha \), the result is not statistically significant, and you fail to reject the null hypothesis.
+If p-value (p >= 0.05) , the result is not statistically significant, and you fail to reject the null hypothesis.

 # Results Interpretation